As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Can a Dog’s Ear Infection Go Away on its Own?

-If you caught the ear infection very early and start cleaning your dog’s ear at home, the infection may go away without veterinary care.
-If you do not do anything about an ear infection, it will get worse most of the time.
-In any case, the problem is NOT likely to just go away with it, and we recommend seeking help from your veterinarian.
+If you caught it very early and start cleaning your dog’s ear at home, the infection may go away without veterinary care.
+If you do not do anything about it, it will get worse – most of the time – and could become quite miserable for your dog.
+In any case, the problem is NOT likely to just go away, and we recommend always seeking the help of your veterinarian.

 The Importance of Veterinary Treatment